Aliano: Culture

 Aliano has its own dialect, alianese, and the population keep many old traditions.
-One particular example is that, during carnevale (a Catholic festival that takes place a few weeks before Easter) male townspeople, dressed in paper mache masks and hats covered with streamers, wearing long underwear and cow bells, march down the town's main street, throwing flour at gathered crowds and making grunting noises.
+One particular example is that, during carnevale male townspeople, dressed in papier mâché masks and hats covered with streamers, wearing long underwear and cow bells, march down the town's main street, throwing flour at gathered crowds and making grunting noises.

 Some believe that the significance of the custom was to exorcise evil spirits prior to Lent.

 Another tradition is the use of architecture to ward off the evil eye, the malocchio.
 Many of the town's older homes, including one in the town's historic square called casa con gli occhi ("house with eyes") are formed with two forward windows and a staircase leading from the ground up to the home's main floor.
 (The ground floor was probably stables for animals.)
 The combination of stairs and windows make the home look like a face.
 When lit from the inside, the windows may look like burning eyes, enough to scare away any bad spirits.